crytic/attacknet/README.md

 Depending on the state of the Kurtosis package and tons of other variables, a lot of the example test suites/networks might not work out of the box.
 If you're just trying to test things out, use `attacknet start suite`.
 This refers to a demo test suite that was tested on Jan 30.

+## Contribution
+This tool was developed as a collaboration between [Trail of Bits](https://www.trailofbits.com/) and the [Ethereum Foundation](https://github.com/ethereum/).
+Thank you for considering helping out with the source code!
+We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

+If this tool was used for finding bugs, please do ensure that the bug is reported to the relevant project maintainers or to the
+[Ethereum foundation Bug bounty program](https://ethereum.org/en/bug-bounty/).
+Please feel free to reach out to the tool maintainers on Discord, Email or Twitter for any feature requests.

 ## Changelog

 **Dec 15, 2023 version v0.1 (internal)**